-- 1. Have a cumulative GPA of 2.0; - Complete two of the following social work courses with a minimum grade of "C": SW 2303 Social Welfare Policy I, SW 3003 Social Work with At-Risk Populations, and SW 3013 Human Behavior in the Social Environment I; - 3.
+- 1. Have a cumulative GPA of 2.0 with a 2.5 GPA for all social work courses; - Complete two of the following social work courses with a minimum grade of "C": SW 2303 Social Welfare Policy I, SW 3003 Social Work with At-Risk Populations, and SW 3013 Human Behavior in the Social Environment I; - 3.
 Complete SW 2313 Intro to Social Work (including 30 hrs of service learning experience) with a minimum grade of "B"; - 4.
 Complete an "Application for Admission" including three references on the designated program form; - 5.
 Participate in a personal interview with Social Work Admissions Committee.